380-Group-Project/Online-Hotel-Reservation/README.md

-Run this file using tester.java
+Run this program using tester.java